mmycin/commander/README.md

 # AI Commander

-A powerful, offline-capable CLI AI Agent that leverages Ollama’s local LLMs to generate—and even execute—Nushell commands for you.
+A powerful, offline-capable CLI AI Agent that leverages Ollama’s local LLMs to generate—and even execute—Terminal commands for you.
 Save time, reduce context-switching, and let AI handle the nitty-gritty of terminal work.
 Created with ❤️ by Mycin.

 ---